vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 with a work colleague, after which I made a trip to Trader Joe's.
 I've recorded the food purchased in both places at [food_purchases.sql](../sql/food_purchases.sql).

+## Wednesday March 1

+In the late afternoon/early evening, I went to Walgreens for some long-overdue toiletries purchases.
+I left my home around 3:15 PM.
+I finished checkout at Walgreens around 3:45 PM, and I was back home shortly after 4 PM.